matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 while the latter is the only one that can implement arbitrary logic.
 For some use-cases, like smart-contract wallets or privacy protocols, this difference can create a lot of friction.
 As a result, such applications require L1 relayers, e.g. an EOA to help facilitate transactions from a smart-contract wallet.

 Accounts in zkSync 2.0 can initiate transactions, like an EOA, but can also have arbitrary logic implemented in them, like a smart contract.
-This feature is called "account abstraction" and it is aimed to resolve the issues described above.
+This feature is called "account abstraction" and it aims to resolve the issues described above.

 ::: warning Unstable feature